folkzb/magalu/mgc/terraform-provider-mgc/docs/resources/kubernetes_cluster.md

 page_title: "mgc_kubernetes_cluster Resource - terraform-provider-mgc"
 subcategory: ""
 description: |-
-  Endpoints related to the Cluster API.
+  Endpoints related to the creation, listing, deletion, and retrieval of the kubeconfig for a Kubernetes cluster.
 ---

 # mgc_kubernetes_cluster (Resource)

-Endpoints related to the Cluster API.
+Endpoints related to the creation, listing, deletion, and retrieval of the kubeconfig for a Kubernetes cluster.